FociSolutions/github-foundations/GUARDRAILS.md

 For this document the following definitions will be used:

-- **Mandatory requirements:** A set of baseline security controls that departments must implement, validate and report on in the first 30 business days of getting access to their SCM account.
+- **Mandatory Requirements:** A set of baseline security controls that departments must implement, validate and report on in the first 30 business days of getting access to their SCM account.
-- **Additional Considerations:** Additional security controls that are highly recommended and should be taken into consideration.
-While these controls are not expected to be implemented within 30 business days of departments getting access to their SCM account, the controls include best practices that should be considered as departments establish their SCM tools.
+- **Conditional Requirements:** Additional security controls that are taken into consideration for a subset of instances.
+While these controls may not apply to all solutions, they should be taken into account under specified conditions.

 ## SCM Guardrails